tohagan/stlive/README.md

 ## Browser Testing

-You don't even need a mobile device to use this app as the server endpoint opened and your app displayed in Chrome or Safari browsers - provided you're not calling PhoneGap plugin APIs.
+You don't even need a mobile device to use this app as the server endpoint provided you're not calling PhoneGap plugin APIs.
+Just open the URL in Chrome or Safari browsers.
 The browser will similarly autoreload as you edit source code.

-## External User Testing (Experimental)
+## External User Testing

 The  `--localtunnel` server option creates an encrypted socket connect from your server to a randomly generated subdomain of [localtunnel.me](http://localtunnel.me).
-This will *punch a hole in your firewall* and expose your app server as an external service on the Internet.
+This will *punch a hole in your firewall* and expose your `stlive server` server with an Internet endpoint outside your firewall.
+You can use your external URL for browser or device testing.

 Use this feature to demo or test development versions of your app to external users or customers or to connect your app server to **device test farms**.

 **SECURITY WARNING:** While the node app server is generally reguarded as secure and should in theory only expose content files as read only, there is some small risk that a security hole exists.
 NO security penetration testing has been conducted. **No liability accepted.
-Use this feature at your own risk!**  Not recommended for production use.
+Use this feature at your own risk!**  This feature is for testing only.
+Not recommended for a production service.

-### Example 1 - Serve Sencha Code:
+### Example 1 - Create a named URL endpoint outside your firewall:

 	$ cd MyApp
 	$ stlive serve --localtunnel